firebase/firebase-js-sdk/docs-devsite/auth.md

 ## initializeRecaptchaConfig()

-Changes the reCAPTCHA configuration on the `Auth` instance.
+Initializes the reCAPTCHA configuration on the `Auth` instance.

 This will pull the reCAPTCHA config to the current Auth session and affect future auth requests, which indicates whether the reCAPTCHA verification flow should be triggered for a specific auth provider.
 If initializeRecaptchaConfig() is not invoked, the auth flow will start without reCAPTCHA verification.
 But if reCAPTCHA verification is required, the reCAPTCHA config will be automatically pulled internally and the flows will restart.
 Thus, calling this optional method will reduce the latency of auth flows.